 Psychiatry and Psychology: Outpatient Appointments

-Families or referring providers are welcome to call.
-Please provide the following when calling to schedule a child for a diagnostic examination:
+Families may call directly to schedule an outpatient appointment.
+Please provide the following when calling to schedule your child for a diagnostic examination:

 - Patient name and date of birth

 - Chief concern

 - Any symptoms or clinical findings that caused the patient to visit his or her physician